-Example: If a student desires to be at a clinical site in 2023 then the contract request would need to be in the prior year January 2022 before the March 1 requests.
+Example: If a student desires to be at a clinical site in 2025 then the contract request would need to be in October 2023 before the March 1 requests occur in 2024 for the year 2025.

 Professional Internship Reassignment

 The DCE may request reassignment of a student to another CI within a facility.
 If there are reasonable indications that the site is not able to provide a learning environment that allows student achievement of course objectives or there are practices at the facility that are unsafe, unethical, illegal, or unprofessional.
 The DCE reserves the right to withdraw the student from a site.
 If this occurs, the student will be reassigned to a different site.
 Reassignment may extend the internship or result in modification of the internship in order to meet course objectives.